Skogarmadr/bachelor-thesis/chapters/06-protocol.md

 Secondly, there is another factor to take on board which is the `Fees`.
 Each blockchain has different fees because there are built with different internal parameters and transaction complexity.
 It is also due to a factor, the block space that depends on the demand.
 In this project, we use the Bitcoin Blockchain as a tool, more precisely, we use some advanced features that increase the cost of the transaction for bitcoin side as `P2SH`.
 In general, the transaction is more expensive on Bitcoin than Ethereum, because the transaction cost in Ethereum doesn't depend on the user but by the operation in the contract.

 The difficult problem with cross-chain swaps is off-chain coordination.
 In a few words, it's to find an agreement between the two parties on specific conditions.
-This agreement can depend on the speed of the protocol (i.g. to considerate that confirmation is confirmed) but the speed is influenced by the slowness and several confirmations required for validating a confirmation in each blockchain side.
+This agreement can depend on the speed of the protocol (i.e. to considerate that a transaction is confirmed) but the speed is influenced by the slowness and several confirmations required for validating a transaction in each blockchain side.
 The protocol is slow but it can be extended by way of setups.
 The only thing we can change from the setups is the ranges of fees that can be consumed in a transaction.

 ## Scenario

-Alice and Bob want to exchange 1 Alice tokens for 10 Bob tokens.
-The problem is that they are not in the same blockchain, Alice token is defined in Bitcoin blockchain, whereas Bob token is only present Ethereum blockchain.
+Alice and Bob want to exchange 1 Alice's tokens for 10 Bob's tokens.
+The problem is that they are not in the same blockchain, Alice token is defined in Bitcoin blockchain, whereas Bob's token is only present in Ethereum blockchain.

 \input{fig/atomic-swap}